 - sliced baguette

-Large Thanksgiving Charcuterie Board
+Large Charcuterie Board

 - salami, prosciutto, manchego, gruyere, brie, salted almonds, marcona almonds, red grapes, bourbon peach jam, honey comb, mixed olives, Taza Mexican-Style Chocolate